 Can I check the status of my application?

-Use the Check Your Status button on the JD Admissions homepage.
+Use this Check Your Status link.
 Your username and password are included in your "Application Received" confirmation email.

 Can I update or amend my application after I submit it?

 Please be sure to proofread each component of your application before you submit it.
 Once you submit documents to our office, they become our property.
 We can only add an addendum to your application if it contains completely new information.
 Please email your Admissions Counselor your addendum in PDF format and include your full name and LSAC ID number in the document.
 Once your file is under committee review, we will not add further information.